 Some popular fan funding options include:

-- YouTube’s Super Chat.
+- YouTube Super Chat & Super Stickers.
 Super Chat is a feature used when doing live streams on YouTube.
 It lets you create a tipping jar for your viewers to donate whenever and however much they feel like contributing.
+Super Stickers are animated images that users can surface in a live chat.
 You’ll need to set up your YouTube account for advertising, as outlined above.

 - Channel memberships.
 Channel memberships let viewers support your channel through monthly payments in exchange for members-only perks.
 Similar to Super Chat, you must be a part of YouTube’s Partner Program to access this feature.

 - Patreon.
 The membership platform that makes it easy for creators to get paid.
 Fans can subscribe to their favorite creators for as little as a dollar a month and receive exclusive rewards.